G-Rod is back in the game - but can he triumph again? Get today's Punter v the Pro picks

-Can our punter get the better of Graeme Rodway?
+Can G-Rod claw back the deficit?
 Get today's Punter v the Pro picks

 Introducing Punter v the Pro, our new tipping competition in which Racing Post readers go head-to-head with top tipster Graeme Rodway.